Hunter Liggett: Later military career

-American entry into World War I happened in April 1917, and Liggett was assigned to San Francisco, where he commanded the Western Department from May September 1917.
+American entry into World War I happened in April 1917, and Liggett was assigned to San Francisco, where he commanded the Western Department from May to September.
 During his service at Fort William McKinley and in California, Liggett successfully requested Marshall's assignment as his aide-de-camp.
 He was then assigned to command the 41st Division, which he organized, trained, and led to France.
 In November 1917 he performed temporary duty as an observer of the front lines in France.
 In his post-war memoir, Liggett referred to a rumor that he was going to be denied a wartime field command for being overweight and too old with the aphorism that age and physical condition might be legitimate concerns, particularly if "the fat is above the collar."
 In January 1918, Liggett was assigned to command I Corps; he led this organization through October 1918 and took part in all major US operations, including the Saint-Mihiel offensive and Meuse–Argonne offensive.
 In October 1918, he was assigned to command First U.S. Army and promoted to lieutenant general.
 At the same time, Robert Lee Bullard was appointed to command Second Army as a lieutenant general; Liggett and Bullard were the army's only two lieutenant generals of the First World War.
 (Note: In 1942, Congress enacted legislation permitting World War I general officers to be advanced one grade if they had been recommended in writing for a promotion they did not receive, and if they had received the Medal of Honor, Distinguished Service Cross, or Army Distinguished Service Medal.
 Under these criteria, James G. Harbord and William M. Wright were promoted to lieutenant general on the retired list.)
 Throughout most of Liggett's service in France, his aide-de-camp was James Garesche Ord, who served as a major general in World War II.

 In April 1919, Liggett was assigned to command Third Army during the Occupation of the Rhineland.
-He returned to the United States in July 1919, and assigned to command the Western Department and Ninth Corps Area with headquarters in San Francisco.
+He returned to the United States in July 1919, and was assigned to command the Western Department and Ninth Corps Area with headquarters in San Francisco.
 Liggett returned to the grade of major general in June 1920.
 In 1920, he received the honorary degree of LL.D. from the University of California, Berkeley.
 He left the army in March 1921, upon reaching the mandatory retirement age of 64.
 In 1930, Congress passed a law permitting the general officers of World War I to retire at their highest grade, and Liggett was promoted to lieutenant general on the retired list.

 Liggett recounted his wartime experiences in 1928's A.E.F.: Ten Years Ago in France.
 He died in San Francisco on December 30, 1935.
 He was buried at San Francisco National Cemetery.